vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 The components included in this blueprint are structured based on content-related criteria.
 This is intentional to promote modularity and maintainability.
-As an example, a fictional process based `usecase` is implemented.
+As an example, a fictional process based `loan-approval` is implemented.
 On developing your own use-cases each independent use case needs it's own [aggregate](https://github.com/vanillabp/spi-for-java#process-specific-workflow-aggregate), repository, API controller and service placed in its own Java package.
 By keeping use cases separate, it becomes easier to extend the application, manage dependencies, and keep clear boundaries between different features.